-Without tensing your neck, lift your head and gaze forward.
-Breathe slowly and hold the pose for 15 seconds or longer, then release your feet to the floor with an exhale.
+- Hold the pose for 15 seconds or longer, then release your feet to the floor with an exhale.

-You can approximate this pose by sitting on the floor, legs spread to a ninety-degree angle, elevating each heel on a block, and pressing your palms into the floor between your legs.
+While you’re building up arm strength, you can approximate this pose by sitting on the floor, legs spread to a ninety-degree angle, elevating each heel on a block, and pressing your palms into the floor between your legs.

 These tips will help protect your students from injury and help them have the best experience of the pose:

 - It’s important to warm up for this pose.
 Invite students to warm up their legs, hips, and core with a few rounds of Sun Salutation.
 Cue them to take Cat-Cow Pose after their first Downward-Facing Dog Pose.
 Then have them weave the following poses into their Sun Salutation vinyasa: Anjaneyasana (Low Lunge), Parivrtta Parsvakonasana (Revolved Side Angle Pose) with the back heel lifted, and High Lunge.
 After the final Down Dog in the last round of their Sun Salutes, invite them to take Malasana (Garland Pose) for 5 to 10 breaths to open their lower back and spine.